 - Good security policies will keep you safe when using IPTV, so we look for VPN providers who use strong 256-bit encryption and have a no logging policy to protect your privacy.

-- Support for a variety of platforms means that you can use your VPN on whatever device you use to watch IPTV, whether it’s a desktop, laptop, mobile, games console, or smart TV.
+- Support for a variety of platforms means that you can activate your VPN on whatever device you use to watch IPTV, whether it’s a desktop, laptop, mobile, games console, or smart TV.

 - A large network of servers will make it easier for you to find a fast and reliable server that meets your needs.